mishakessler/unix-environment/README.md

 #### Git Configurations<!-- omit in toc -->

-We're not done just yet with Git– in order for your computer to utilize your Git VCS correctly, including communicating and syncing with your cloud-based Git repositories, we **need** to set up certain Git _configurations_ for your _global environment_.
+We're not done just yet with Git– in order for your computer to utilize your Git VCS correctly, including communicating and syncing with your cloud-based Git repositories, it's highly important that we set up certain Git _configurations_ for your _global environment_.

 <br>